Ovamboland People's Organization: History

-In 1949, Sam Nujoma moved from Walvis Bay, where he had been working, to the colonial capital of Windhoek.
-He immediately became involved in politics through which he met and formed a close relationship with his political mentor and Herero Chief Hosea Kutako.
-South West Africa Native Labour Association (SWANLA) recruited many Namibians through the controversial contract labour system to work on farms and mines in Namibia and South Africa.
-The contract labour system was met with objections for its harsh treatment and human rights abuses by Namibian nationalists both in the country and abroad.
+The formation of OPO is closely linked to the South West Africa Native Labour Association (SWANLA), a labour contracting organisation that recruited many Namibians, mainly from Ovamboland, through the controversial contract labour system to work on farms and mines in Namibia and South Africa.
+The contract labour system faced objections due to its harsh treatment and human rights abuses, raised by Namibian nationalists both within the country and abroad.

 In 1951, Andimba Toivo ya Toivo moved to South Africa, where he worked as a railway police officer in Cape Town.
 Ya Toivo and others influenced by the politics of the African National Congress (ANC) met several times at a small barbershop in Cape Town to discuss Namibia's political situation and issues concerning the contract labour system.
-During the discussions on political action, the group formed the Ovamboland People's Congress (OPC) on August 2, 1957 under the leadership of Ya Toivo.
+During the discussions on political action, the group formed the Ovamboland People's Congress (OPC) on 2 August 1957 under the leadership of Ya Toivo.
 Among the founding members were Jacob Kuhangua, Mzee Kaukungwa, Eliaser Tuhadeleni, Peter Mweshihange, Solomon Mifima, Maxton Mutongulume, Jariretundu Kozonguizi, Emil Appolus, Andreas Shipanga, Ottiliè Schimming and Kenneth Abrahams.
-The group aim sought to end the exploitative contract labour system and policies of SWANLA.
+The group's aim sought to end the exploitative contract labour system and policies of SWANLA.
 The information about the OPC's formation reached nationalist leaders inside the country.
-One of them was Sam Nujoma who became one of the organization's front man leading its Windhoek branch.
-Nujoma went around to the workers compounds talking to them about the formation of the new organization.
+One of them was Sam Nujoma, who became one of the organization's front man leading its Windhoek branch.
+Nujoma went around to the workers' compounds talking to them about the formation of the new organization.
 By 1958, the organization had thousands of members and followers in compounds and locations all over Namibia.

 In 1958, Ya Toivo sent a letter and a tape he recorded to Mburumba Kerina and Rev. Michael Scott, who were based in the United States, documenting human rights violations in South West Africa.
 This information was used to petition the United Nations.
 In December 1958, Ya Toivo was expelled from Cape Town shortly after the petition made headlines in the New York Times and was deported together with Jacob Kuhangua and Jariretundu Kozonguizi among others.
-After spending a few days in Keetmanshoop and then Windhoek the police were determine to deport him further to Ovamboland, where he was placed under house arrest in the kraal of the Ondonga Chief Johannes Kambonde.
+After spending a few days in Keetmanshoop and then Windhoek the police were determined to deport him further to Ovamboland, where he was placed under house arrest in the kraal of the Ondonga Chief Johannes Kambonde.